LEANNA MAE .ORG

 • Form your business (sole proprietor or LLC)

 • Decide on your prices after looking at your expenses and what your household's financial needs are from this income.
+What is your minimum income requirement from this job?
+Doulas often charge minimally when they are new and raise their prices over time.
+Doulas with degrees, multiple credentials, and more experience often charge higher rates.

 • Create your marketing plan.
 Click here for a comprehensive blog on over 50 ways to market your doula business.

 • Make your website.
 Click here for a blog on what to have on your doula website.
+You can do this yourself or hire a website designer.

 • Optional: Create a logo or hire a designer to create a logo for your company.